Philosophy

 The overfilled self

 The deepest application of this idea is internal.
-One of the concepts Taoism returns to repeatedly — in different forms across the Tao Te Ching and the Zhuangzi — is the problem of accumulation.
-We accumulate opinions, fixed habits of response, categories through which we sort experience before we have actually felt it.
-We develop a settled sense of who we are and what we think, and this settled sense, which feels like solidity, is partly a loss of receptivity.
+One of the things Taoism returns to repeatedly — in different forms across the Tao Te Ching and the Zhuangzi — is the problem of accumulation.
+Not accumulation of possessions but of interpretations: the fixed opinions, the habitual responses, the settled sense of who we are and what things mean that calcifies over time into something that feels like understanding but functions more like a filter.
+Experience comes in and is sorted before it has actually been felt.
 The vessel is already full.
-New things come in and cannot find room.

 This is what Pu — the uncarved block — points at.
-Not that we should have no self or no opinions, but that there is something prior to and more fundamental than our accumulated views: an original openness to experience that has not yet been carved into a fixed shape.
+Not that we should have no self or no opinions, but that beneath the accumulated views there is an original openness to experience that has not yet hardened into pattern.
 The Taoist practice of returning to Pu is not regression.
 It is making room.

-Zhuangzi's term for the related idea is xin zhai — fasting of the mind, or emptying of the heart-mind.
-Before you can hear what a situation actually calls for, you have to quieten the noise of what you already expect and what you already want to find.
+Zhuangzi's term for the related discipline is xin zhai — fasting of the heart-mind.
+Before you can hear what a situation actually calls for, you have to quiet the noise of what you already expect and what you already want to find.
 This is not nihilism or the abandonment of judgment.
-It is a discipline of making space before filling it — of attending before deciding, of listening before speaking.
+It is a discipline of attending before deciding — creating the empty space in which perception becomes possible.
+The empty centre isn't the absence of a self.
+It is what allows the self to actually see.

 The practice